Friday, October 29, 2021

 Contemporary societies value a youthful appearance, especially in women.
 So it might seem that the prime market for anti-aging physical appearance offerings would consist of those female consumers who are most aged.
 However, studies at Université catholique de Louvain find that, for those over age 60, the motivation to reverse the clock winds down.
 The coupling between physical appearance and self-esteem loosens.
 Physical appearance becomes more closely associated with wellbeing about personal health and less closely associated with interpersonal attractiveness.

 This doesn’t mean the elderly female consumer stops attending to her physical appearance or is wholly comfortable in her own skin in every sense of that word.
-You see, the study results suggest that a highly promising selling point for anti-aging products to women over age 60 is skin care.
+The study results do suggest that a highly promising selling point for anti-aging products to women over age 60 is skin care.

 The researchers note that this shift could account for how elderly women will continue to use anti-aging products even when harboring doubts the products are working.
 The women consider some deterioration in skin condition to be inevitable.
 The users take comfort in believing the products could be showing their effectiveness by slowing the inevitable.